mobizt/Firebase-ESP8266/README.md

 Able to GET, PUT, POST, STREAM, PATCH, DELETE data using get, set, push, stream, update and delete functions.

 Support integer, float, String and raw JSON String data types.
+Boolean data type was removed due to I implement the feature that can return the actual data type after Firebase calls.
+You can use int or float data type and use non-zero value for True and zero value for False instead.

-Auto resume streaming when timeout and can be switch between get/set/push/update call and stream event monitoring inside the Loop() without problems.
+Auto resume streaming when connection was timeout and can be switch between get/set/push/update calls and stream event monitoring inside the Loop() with no problems.
 When doing get/set/push/update call, the stream will stop and can be resume anytime by call Firebase.readStream(firebaseData) again.

 No root certificate or fingerprint required.